Shopify/shopify_python_api/README.md

     ```

 4. After visiting this URL, the shop redirects the owner to a custom
-    URL of your application where the `token` gets sent to (it's param
+    URL of your application where the encoded access token gets sent
-    name is just `t`) along with other parameters to ensure it was sent
-    by Shopify.
-That token is used to instantiate the session so that it
+    as the `t` param.
+The following code will validate taht the request
+    came from Shopify, then decode the permanent access token which
-    is ready to make calls to that particular shop.
+    can be used to make API requests for this shop.

     ```python
     session = shopify.Session(shop_url, params)
     ```

-5. Now you can finally get the fully authorized URL for that shop.
-    Use that URL to configure ActiveResource and you're set:
+5. Activate the session to use the access token for following API
+    requests for the shop it was authorized for.

     ```python
-    shopify.ShopifyResource.site = session.site
+    shopify.ShopifyResource.activate_session(session)
     ```

-6. Get data from that shop (returns ActiveResource instances):
+6. Start making authorized API requests for that shop.
+Data is returned as
+    ActiveResource instances:

     ```python
+    # Get a list of products
+    products = shopify.Product.find()

+    # Get a specific product
+    product = shopify.Product.find(632910)

+    # Create a new product
+    new_product = shopify.Product()
+    new_product.title = "Burton Custom Freestlye 151"
+    new_product.product_type = "Snowboard"
-    shop = shopify.Shop.current()
+    new_product.vendor = "Burton"
+    new_product.save()

+    # Update a product
-    latest_orders = shopify.Order.find()
+    product.handle = "burton-snowboard"
+    product.save()
     ```

 ### Console